 Dr. Drew Alton

 Dr. Alton has been a member of the faculty since 2006, teaching courses across the physics curriculum.
-As a particle physicist, his research deals with nature’s fundamental forces and interactions.
-A member of the DØ collaboration located at Fermi National Accelerator Laboratory, he has published over 100 peer-reviewed articles.
-Recent research with Augustana students has involved looking for particle production schemes involving interactions of two force carriers, such Z-γ or W-Z interactions.
-Dr. Alton is also a collaborator on a proposed dark matter experiments to be located in the Sanford Underground Science and Engineering Laboratory (SUSEL) in the Homestake Mine near Lead, SD and also at the Gran Sasso National Laboratory in Italy.
+As a particle astro-physicist, his research deals with nature’s fundamental forces and interactions.
+Dr. Alton is a collaborator on DarkSide, a dark matter experiment located at Gran Sasso National Laboratory in Italy and collaborates with CUBED at the Sanford Underground Research Facility (SURF) in the Homestake Mine near Lead, S.D.
 Along with his students, he has also examined older experimental data looking for dark matter candidates.
-Funding for this work has been obtained from Research Corporation and the National Science Foundation, among other sources.
+Funding for this work has been obtained from Research Corporation, the State of S.D., and the National Science Foundation, among other sources.
 Dr. Alton is also the Augustana representative for the South Dakota Space Grant Consortium.
 Dr. Alton received his undergraduate degree from the University of Iowa and his Ph.D. from Kansas State University.
-He was a postdoctoral fellow for the University of Michigan at FermiLab for six years.
+He was a postdoctoral fellow for the University of Michigan at FermiLab for six years on the D0 experiment.

 Dr. Amy Engebretson

 Dr. Engebretson has been a member of the faculty since 2005, and has previous experience teaching at Minnesota State University Moorhead.
 She teaches "Introductory Physics" for life science students.
 She received her undergraduate degree from Carleton College, and earned her Ph.D. from Michigan State University, where she studied condensed matter physics, specializing in tunneling in thin films.